btzy/nativefiledialog-extended/README.md

  - No Emscripten (WebAssembly) bindings.
 (This might get implemented if I decide to port Circuit Sandbox for the web, but I don't think there is any way to implement a web-based folder picker.)
  - GTK dialogs don't set the existing window as parent, so if users click the existing window while the dialog is open then the dialog will go behind it.
 GTK writes a warning to stdout or stderr about this.
  - This library is not compatible with the original Native File Dialog library.
 Things might break if you use both in the same project.
 (There are no plans to support this; you have to use one or the other.)
+ - This library does not explicitly dispatch calls to the UI thread.
+This may lead to crashes if you call functions from other threads when the platform does not support it (e.g. MacOS).
+Users are generally expected to call NFDe from an appropriate UI thread (i.e. the thread performing the UI event loop).

 # Reporting Bugs #